Alexander Mogilny: Toronto Maple Leafs (2001–2004)

-During the free agency period of 2001, multiple teams expressed interest in Mogilny as the Devils could not meet his market price.
+During the free agency period of 2001, multiple teams expressed interest in Mogilny as the Devils could not meet his market value.
 On 3 July 2001, he signed a four-year, $22 million contract with the Toronto Maple Leafs.
 This was a reunion for Mogilny and Quinn, as the latter was Toronto's General Manager who signed him, and had also acquired him during his time with Vancouver.
 Mogilny scored two goals in his Maple Leafs debut, and scored his 400th career NHL goal a few games later, in a 6–1 win over the Mighty Ducks of Anaheim.
-He missed 16 games that year due to back injuries, but still finished his first year third in team scoring playing primarily on a line with Gary Roberts and Robert Reichel.
-Mogilny followed that season by playing a major role in his team's playoff run as he led the team in playoff goal-scoring and scored two goals in each of the game 7 wins against the New York Islanders and Ottawa Senators.
-Toronto however, was eliminated from the playoffs by the Carolina Hurricanes in the Eastern Conference finals.
+He missed 16 games that season due to back injuries and finished his first year with the team third in scoring, playing primarily on a line with Gary Roberts and Robert Reichel.
+Mogilny followed that season by playing a key role in the team's playoff run, leading the Maple Leafs in playoff goals and scoring two goals in each of the game seven victories against the New York Islanders and Ottawa Senators.
+Toronto however, was eliminated by the Carolina Hurricanes in the Eastern Conference Finals.

-The next season, head coach Pat Quinn decided to start the season by pairing his two best forwards, Mogilny and team captain Mats Sundin, on the team's first line.
-Darcy Tucker was the initial third forward on the line but was soon replaced by Nik Antropov after Tucker could not find consistency with the duo.
+In the following season, head coach Pat Quinn paired Mogilny and team captain Mats Sundin on the Maple Leafs’ first line.
+Darcy Tucker was initially the third forward on the line, but was soon replaced by Nik Antropov after Tucker struggled to find consistency with the duo.
 Sundin, when asked about his long wait for an equally talented winger, said "Alex is as talented or as good as any other player I've played with.
 And I've played with Joe Sakic, Peter Forsberg, all those guys.
 There's no complaints there for sure."
 Mogilny upon hearing Sundin's answer, quipped "I'm very honoured, but apparently he did not play with a lot of good players."
-Mogilny and Sundin both finished with 70+ point seasons and played together in all situations.
-Mogilny led the team with 79 points, three shorthanded goals (tied with Sundin), nine game-winning goals, and added two hat-tricks that year.
-It was the only year that Sundin did not lead the team in regular season scoring during his Maple Leafs career.
-They were matched with the Philadelphia Flyers in the conference quarterfinals, where Mogilny scored his first career playoff hat-trick in a game 1 win and led the team in playoff goals again, but the Leafs were eliminated in six games.
+Mogilny and Sundin each finished the season with 70 or more points and played together in all situations.
+Mogilny led the team with 79 points, three shorthanded goals (tied with Sundin), nine game-winning goals, and recorded two hat-tricks that year.
+It was the only season in which Sundin did not lead the Maple Leafs in regular-season scoring.
+The duo faced the Philadelphia Flyers in the first round, where Mogilny scored his first career playoff hat-trick in a game one victory and once again led the team in playoff goals, but the Leafs were eliminated in six games.
 He was awarded the Lady Byng Memorial Trophy at season's end for pairing sportsmanship and an outstanding level of performance.